AIAppliedUK/ScotAccount-TechDocs/src/scotaccount-complete-guide.md

 Use dedicated secret management systems that provide encryption at rest, detailed access logging, and integration with your existing security infrastructure.
 Implement key rotation procedures that allow you to periodically update your cryptographic keys without service interruption.
 Plan for emergency key replacement procedures in case of suspected key compromise.

 **Network Security:**
 Ensure all communication with ScotAccount uses current TLS versions and cipher suites.
-Configure your network infrastructure to prevent unauthorized access to systems that handle authentication tokens or user session information.
+Configure your network infrastructure to prevent unauthorised access to systems that handle authentication tokens or user session information.
 Implement appropriate firewall rules that restrict access to ScotAccount APIs to only the systems that require it.

 **Audit and Compliance:**
-Maintain audit logs that support your organization's compliance requirements whilst protecting user privacy.
-Ensure that authentication-related data handling complies with relevant data protection regulations and your organization's data governance policies.
+Maintain audit logs that support your organisation's compliance requirements whilst protecting user privacy.
+Ensure that authentication-related data handling complies with relevant data protection regulations and your organisation's data governance policies.
 Regular review audit logs for unusual patterns that might indicate security issues or compliance concerns.

 Understanding these production considerations helps ensure that your ScotAccount integration operates reliably and securely when serving real users in a live environment.
 Proper preparation for production deployment reduces the likelihood of issues after go-live and ensures that your service provides a positive user experience with ScotAccount authentication.